zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_IV_en-US_Implications_and_Sovereignty.md

 ║  END OF PROTOCOL N1-AP-015                                                   ║
 ║  WHERE IS EVERYBODY? — THE FERMI PARADOX AND SUPERFLUID CIVILIZATIONS        ║ ║                                                                              ║
-║  "The universe is not silent.
-We are deaf.
-But we are learning to hear."     ║ ╚══════════════════════════════════════════════════════════════════════════════╝
+║  "Survival changes the form of the voice."                                   ║ ╚══════════════════════════════════════════════════════════════════════════════╝
 ```